 How are we going to Restore the Bricklin SV-1?

 First, we need to be able to purchase the Bricklin which is being held specifically for Miles Through Time Automotive Museum to become a part of the permanent collection.

 The car will be completely detailed for presentation.
 The interior is in decent shape, but just like the Golden Hawk we saved, this Bricklin SV-1 could use a professional grade detail.
-What we’re capable of doing beyond a tires and detail will be dependant on the funds raised for this project.
+What we’re capable of doing beyond tires and detail will be dependent on the funds raised for this project.